JulienKhlt/TD_log_Project/extensions/vscode/README.md

 1. `npm install`
 1. `cd client/ && npm install`
+1. `sudo npm -g install typescript`
-1. Change projectRoot in `client/extension.ts` to point to the location of the root of the project. (it works if you don't move the extension)
+1. Change projectRoot in `client/extension.ts` to point to the location of the root of the project. (it works out of the box if you don't move the extension)

 ## Run Client